 What's happened

-Emir Balat and Ibrahim Kayumi, aged 18 and 19, have pleaded not guilty to charges of attempting to support a foreign terrorist organization and using weapons of mass destruction.
-They drove from Pennsylvania to Manhattan to attack a protest outside Mayor Zohran Mamdani's residence on March 7, throwing explosive devices that failed to detonate.
-Inspired by ISIS, they planned to kill dozens, but were quickly detained.
+Emir Balat and Ibrahim Kayumi have pleaded not guilty in Manhattan federal court to charges of attempting to support a terrorist organization and using a weapon of mass destruction.
+They drove from Pennsylvania to attack an anti-Islam protest outside Gracie Mansion on March 7, throwing devices containing TATP that failed to detonate.
+Prosecutors say they were inspired by ISIS and planned to kill up to 60 people.
+No injuries have been reported, and the suspects were detained shortly after the incident.
 Their next court appearance is scheduled for June 16, 2026.
-Today’s date is Thu, 16 Apr 2026.

 What's behind the headline?